How to uncrop Ricoh GR III, IIIx, and IV photos

 exiftool -DefaultCropSize="6010 4012" R0004690.DNG

-Running terminal commands can be a bit tedious, so if you are a Lightroom user, you are in luck!
-Adobe created a plug-in called DNG Recover Edges that does the exact same thing.
-While they no longer offer it on their website, it still works perfectly and can be obtained via the Internet Archive’s Wayback Machine.
+Of course, running terminal commands can be a bit tedious.
+If you are a Lightroom user, you are in luck!
+Long ago, Adobe created a plug-in called DNG Recover Edges that does the exact same thing.
+Unfortunately, they no longer offer it on their website, but it still works perfectly.
+Thanks to the fine folks at the Internet Archive, you can still download it via the Wayback Machine.

-The download page is available here but the “Get file” button will not work if clicked directly.
-Instead, right click it, select “Copy link” and paste it into your URL bar—or just click here to download it directly.
+The download page is here but the download button does not work when clicked directly.
+Instead, right click “Get file”, select “Copy link” and paste it into your URL bar—or just click here for a direct download.

 Then, open Lightroom and navigate to File > Plug-in Manager…, click the Add button, find the plugin in your Downloads folder and open it.

-With the plugin added, navigate to a DNG from your Ricoh GR camera that is is cropped and click File > Plug-in Extras > DNG Recover Edges > Apply.
+With the plugin added, navigate to a DNG from your Ricoh GR camera taken in crop mode and click File > Plug-in Extras > DNG Recover Edges > Apply.

 At this point, on macOS, you will probably see the following security message: